MagnetosphereLabs/VortexVault/README.md

 - If an attacker can run malicious code on your device while your vault is unlocked, they can potentially access decrypted content.
 - If you load the client from the public internet, your security depends on the integrity of what you loaded (use the official domain, or run it locally/offline).
 - Direct Share is peer-to-peer: the peer you connect to can see your connection metadata (typical for P2P).
 We recommend using it to send files between people you know and trust.
+- This project has not yet undergone an independent security audit.

 ---